 This is an“outbound” approach, which means contacting the prospect directly.
 This strategy works but has its limits.

-That’s why we always advise to conduct a content strategy on LinkedIn in parallel.
+That’s why we always advise conducting a content strategy on LinkedIn simultaneously.

-Indeed, we used to say that when we sell an innovative product, only 5% of the market is ready to buy while 95% does not know that there is this problem and that there are solutions.
+Indeed, we used to say that when we sell an innovative product, only 5% of the market is ready to buy, while 95% do not know that there is this problem and that there are solutions.

 But 2/3 of the people who accept your invitation will never respond to your messages.
-2/3 of prospects lost forever.
+That means 2/3 of prospects lost forever.